For EU/EEA nationals

 EU citizen’s Certificate for temporal stay in Lithuania

 As an EU student in Lithuania, one may apply for a Certificate proving the right of EU citizen to temporal stay in Lithuania.
 The certificate is valid for 5 years or for the planned EU citizen’s period of residence inLithuania, where this period is shorter than 5 years.

-To apply for the Certificate one should submit the documents to a Migration Unit of the Territorial Police Office in whose service the EU citizen has declared or intends to declare a place of residence.
+To apply for the Certificate one should submit the documents to a territorial Migration Department in whose service the EU citizen has declared or intends to declare a place of residence.